stripe-contrib/stripe-cli/README.md

       stripe charges refund ID

     Options:
+          [--amount=N]                    # Refund amount in dollars. (or cents when --no-dollar-amounts) defaults to entire charged amount
+          [--refund-application-fee],     # or,
-          [--amount=N]                                               # Refund amount in dollars.
-(Entire charge by default) [--metadata=key:value]                                     # a key/value store of additional user-defined data [--refund-application-fee], [--no-refund-application-fee]  # Whether or not to refund the application fee
+          [--no-refund-application-fee]   # Whether or not to refund the application fee [--metadata=key:value]          # a key/value store of additional user-defined data

+    Refund a charge

 ### Tokens

     Commands:
       stripe tokens create TYPE           # Create a new token of type TYPE(card or account) stripe tokens find ID               # Find a Token stripe tokens help [COMMAND]        # Describe subcommands or one specific subcommand

 #### Token Create